Horace Wells: Later years

 Wells closed his office nine times and relocated six different times between 1836 and 1847.
 He closed his office due to ill health, although his physician could not find any physical cause for his non-specific complaints.
 He mentioned his recurring illness in a letter to his sister Mary Wells Cole in April 1837.
 He also became ill shortly after marrying Elizabeth Wales in 1838 and having his only son Charles Thomas Wells.
 During winter months, he would not write letters to any family or friends, except for his published letter in 1846 after Morton's ether demonstration.

+On February 5, 1845, Wells advertised his home for rent.
+On April 7, 1845, Wells advertised in the Hartford Courant that he was going to dissolve his dental practice, and referred all his patients to Riggs, the man who had extracted his tooth, stating that the "excitement of this adventure (Boston) brought on an illness from which I did not recover for many months, being thus obliged to relinquish entirely my professional business."

+In October 1846, Morton gave a successful demonstration of ether anesthesia in Boston, leading to the naming of the amphitheater as the "Ether Dome," which was published in the Boston Medical and Surgical Journal in November.
+Following Morton's demonstration, Wells published a letter recounting his successful trials in 1844 in an attempt to claim the discovery of anesthesia.
+Wells was initially pleased with his student's achievement but became dejected when Morton proclaimed himself to be the pioneer of anesthesia, leading to what his wife referred to as the "gas war."
+His efforts in establishing his claim were mostly unsuccessful.